 If the pre-provisioning process completes successfully:

-- A green status screen appears with information about the device, including the same details presented previously.
+A success status screen appears with information about the device, including the same details presented previously.
 For example, Autopilot profile, organization name, assigned user, and QR code.
 The elapsed time for the pre-provisioning steps is also provided.

 If the pre-provisioning process fails:

-- A red status screen appears with information about the device, including the same details presented previously.
+- An error status screen appears with information about the device, including the same details presented previously.
 For example, Autopilot profile, organization name, assigned user, and QR code.
 The elapsed time for the pre-provisioning steps is also provided.

 - Diagnostic logs can be gathered from the device, and then it can be reset to start the process over again.

 If the pre-provisioning process completed successfully and the device was resealed, you can deliver to the end user.
 The end user completes the normal Windows Autopilot user-driven process following these steps: